 Project management is so important because it brings alignment, leadership, clarity, and focus that is difficult to achieve as a secondary responsibility tacked onto another role within the project team.

 It also provides a perspective on project-wide quality, product cohesion, and how well the project achieves its objectives and the expected return on investment.

 This is especially true in a digital world, where project teams are highly specialized and technology and ways of working are constantly changing.
 In this world, project managers are the specialists at leading, facilitating, and managing collaboration.

 They work as a servant-leader, connecting disparate teams together, translating complex requirements and concepts for stakeholders and team members, balancing expectations as risks arise, and empowering individuals to do their best possible work within the project constraints—even if those constraints are constantly shifting.

-What A Good Project Manager Does
+What A Project Manager Does

-To this end, a good project manager works directly with teams, stakeholders, executive sponsors, and clients to manage logistics, drive proactive communications, lead prioritization efforts, and look ahead to remove or manage barriers to success.
+A good project manager works directly with teams, stakeholders, executive sponsors, and clients to manage logistics, drive proactive communications, lead prioritization efforts, and look ahead to remove or manage barriers to success.